Overview on Trademark Licensing in India

 The registered owner or licensee and the registered user or licensee must each submit an application in writing on Form TM-U to the trademark registrar with the following materials:

-Once the Trademark Registrar is satisfied with the application and the supporting documentation, he or she registers the potential Licensee or Registered User with regard to the goods or services for which they are satisfied.
+Once the Trademark Registrar is satisfied with the application and the supporting paper works, he or she registers the potential Licensee or Registered User with regard to the goods or services for which they are satisfied.
 The Trademark Registry entry must include the date the registered user's application was submitted.
 Within two months of the date of trademark registration, the records will be published in the Journal.

 Other Licensees or registered users of the proposed Trademarks must receive notice from the Trademark Registrar in the manner recommended for the Registration of such Licensee (if any).
 Accordingly, the Trademark Registrar must take action at the applicant's request to make sure that the information provided for the application under the Section—aside from facts recorded in the Trademark Register—is kept secret from rivals or business rivals.

-When is a TM License subject to cancellation?
+When is a TM License Subject to Cancellation?

 For part or all of the products or services covered, a trademark or brand may be leased.
 The Act under Section 50 provides Cancellation/Variation of Registration.
 In accordance with the proposed provision, registration cancellation is preceded by notification and an opportunity for a hearing.
 Cancellation is possible in the following situations:

-What distinguishes Trademark Licensing from Trademark Assignment?
+What Distinguishes Trademark Licensing from Trademark Assignment?

 Both trademark licensing and trademark assignment are ways to make money off the registered trademark (or service mark).
-The following will answer the question "what is the difference between licence and assignment of trademarks?" in order to clarify this topic.
+The following will answer the question what is the difference between licence and assignment of trademarks? in order to clarify this topic.
 Yet, there are many significant differences between these two.

-Why choose corpbiz for Trademark Licensing services?
+Why Choose Corpbiz for Trademark Licensing Services?

-No one can dispute the fact that trademark licencing has evolved into a common commercial practice that allows the owner of the rights to expand the reach of its brand through third-party use without transferring any legal ownership rights to such a third party with the fulfilment of certain conditions, such as "quality control" or other mandatory terms as defined in Licence Agreement that needs to be complied with as the trademark holder decides.
+No one can dispute the fact that trademark licencing has evolved into a common commercial practice that allows the owner of the rights to expand the reach of its brand through third-party use without transferring any legal ownership rights to such a third party with the fulfilment of certain conditions, such as quality control or other mandatory terms as defined in Licence Agreement that needs to be complied with as the trademark holder decides.

 Having said that, the parties must be crystal clear about their expectations to prevent misunderstandings and ambiguity, which necessitates a carefully designed and structured agreement as well as consideration of local tax implications for royalty payments.
 Connect with our experts to get your Trademark License in India.